 A dedicated Step Change panel will meet and assess all applications.
 If your EoI is approved by the panel, you will be allocated a project manager and invited to present a Detailed Bid at the next panel.
 A copy of the Detailed Bid form is downloadable below for reference.

 If your Detailed Bid is approved, your project manager will work closely with you for the duration of your project, ensuring you complete the agreed milestones and reporting back to the panel.

-By the closing dates below, you should have submitted your Expression of Interest Form (with the OCVA health check), or if you have already been given permission to proceed, your Detailed Bid Form.
+By the closing dates below, you should have submitted your Expression of Interest Form, or if you have already been given permission to proceed, your Detailed Bid Form.